mahowa/Covid-19-d3/README.md

 ## Contributing
 If you've ever wanted to contribute to open source, and a great cause, now is your chance!

+I will make sure everyone gets credit as long as its not a spam request.
+Even if you do a task someone else does.
+Contribute!!

 See these [contributing how to docs](http://opensource.guide/how-to-contribute/) for more information.

 If you create a PR I'll add you as a Hacktoberfest Contributor to the Readme using a [bot](https://allcontributors.org/docs/en/bot/usage);